HackingGate/My-Yahboom-Controller/README.md

 # roslibjs-react-native-demo

-A React Native Expo example domonstrating how to use [roslibjs](https://wiki.ros.org/roslibjs).
+A React Native Expo example demonstrating how to use [roslibjs](https://wiki.ros.org/roslibjs).

 ## Screenshot